pmjones/adr/README.md

 The original blog post that led to this offering is at <http://paul-m-jones.com/archives/5970>.

-Stephan Hochdörfer responded to that offering at <http://blog.bitexpert.de/blog/controller-classes-vs.-action-classes>; followup discussion appears at <http://paul-m-jones.com/archives/5987> and <http://www.reddit.com/r/PHP/comments/25y89a/stephan_hochdörfer_and_actiondomainresponder>.
+Stephan Hochdörfer responded to that offering at <http://blog.bitexpert.de/blog/controller-classes-vs.-action-classes>; follow-up discussion appears at <http://paul-m-jones.com/archives/5987> and <http://www.reddit.com/r/PHP/comments/25y89a/stephan_hochdörfer_and_actiondomainresponder>.

 Jon Leighton writes about a "Focused Controller" that maps well to the _Action_ element in ADR at <http://www.jonathanleighton.com/articles/2012/explaining-focused-controller>.

-A followup post regarding _View_ vs _Responder_ is at <http://paul-m-jones.com/archives/5993> with Reddit commentary at <http://www.reddit.com/r/PHP/comments/26j3nf/the_template_is_not_the_view/> and <http://www.reddit.com/r/webdev/comments/26j5o9/the_template_is_not_the_view_xpost_from_rphp/>.
+A follow-up post regarding _View_ vs _Responder_ is at <http://paul-m-jones.com/archives/5993> with Reddit commentary at <http://www.reddit.com/r/PHP/comments/26j3nf/the_template_is_not_the_view/> and <http://www.reddit.com/r/webdev/comments/26j5o9/the_template_is_not_the_view_xpost_from_rphp/>.

 ## Benefits and Drawbacks